 COVID-19 Advice for Individuals and Families

 It is natural to feel stress, anxiety, grief and worry during this time.
 Everyone reacts differently and your own feelings will change over time.
 Notice and accept how you feel.
-Taking care of your emotional health during a disease outbreak will help you think clearly and protect yourself and your family.
+Taking care of your emotional health will help you think clearly and protect yourself and your family.
+If you find that the news is making you feel anxious, take a break from it.
 Self-care during a stressful situation will help in the long term.

 Resources available to Islanders